Lukaku to miss Milan derby

-Inter have confirmed Romelu Lukaku will be absent for at least a week with a thigh injury.

-The Belgian forward sustained the issue in a training session on Sunday and will be reassessed next week, though his absence means he will miss two crucial games for the Nerazzurri.
+The Belgian forward sustained the issue in a training session and will be reassessed next week, though his absence means he will miss two crucial games for the Nerazzurri.

-Lukaku will be forced to watch on in Tuesday's Serie A clash against Cremonese and will remain absent for the derby against defending champions Milan this weekend.
+Lukaku will be forced to watch on in Wednesday's (AEST) Serie A clash against Cremonese and will remain absent for the derby against defending champion Milan this weekend.

-It is also likely that the Chelsea loanee will not be able to feature when Inter commence their Champions League campaign against Bayern Munich next week.
+It is also likely that the Chelsea loanee will not be able to feature when Inter commences its UEFA Champions League campaign against Bayern Munich next week.

 A statement on Inter's website confirmed Lukaku had suffered an injury to the flexor of his left thigh and said his condition will be re-evaluated next week.